SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 RFCs:

 - [RFC 3550][] - RTP: A Transport Protocol for Real-Time Applications
+- [RFC 1889][] - RTP: A Transport Protocol for Real-Time Applications
 - [RFC 2326][] - Real Time Streaming Protocol (RTSP)

 ## 4. Supporting Information
 ### 4.1 Appendices
 You can find any internal linked sources in the chapter References (go to the top of this document).
+If you would like to know what the current status of this project is please visit the [Unveiled Blog][blog].

 <!-- Link definitions: -->
+[Edward Snowden]: http://www.brainyquote.com/quotes/quotes/e/edwardsnow551870.html
 [Overall Use Case Diagram (OUCD)]: https://github.com/SAS-Systems/Unveiled-Documentation/blob/master/Bilder/UC_Diagrams/Unveiled_Overall%20Use%20Case%20Diagram.png "Link to Github"
-[Edward Snowden]: http://www.brainyquote.com/quotes/quotes/e/edwardsnow551870.html

 [uc capture video]: http://unveiled.systemgrid.de/wp/docu/srs_uc1/ "Use Case 1: Capture and stream video"
 [uc configure settings]: http://unveiled.systemgrid.de/wp/docu/srs_uc2/ "Use Case 2: Configure settings"
 [uc maintain profile]: http://unveiled.systemgrid.de/wp/docu/srs_uc3/ "Use Case 3: Maintain profile"